maheshnaidu65/Correlation-via-clustering/README.md

 # NLP and Text Analytics for Regression

-This work describes how clustering and NLP together can be used for an efficient text-based classifier design.
-The problem statement was to predict the number of retweets for tweets during demonetization phase in India. omentization was an exercise by the government of India in 2016 aimed at curbing corruption.
+This work describes how clustering and NLP together can be used to design an efficient multi-label classifer.
+The problem statement is to predict the number of retweets for tweets during demonetization phase in India.
+Demonetization was an exercise by the government of India in 2016 aimed at curbing corruption.
 The data set consists of 14000 tweets along with other attributes like time of tweet, date of tweet, retweet count etc. I attempted to predict the approximate number of retweets for a given tweet.
 To begin with, K-means was applied on the number of retweets attribute to divided the retweet counts into 4 clusters, each representing a range of retweet count.
 Each tweet based on their retweet count was present in one of the four clusters.
 This smart grouping (K-Means clustering) brought together the tweets that have similar potential of generating retweets.